 Three steps

-Drop your PDF. tyr accepts any layout — multi-column, tables, exotic fonts.
+Drop your PDF.
+Any layout — multi-column, tables, exotic fonts.

-Three parsers and four LLMs run simultaneously, exactly like the hiring stacks you will apply to.
+Three parsers and four LLMs read your resume the same way real hiring stacks do.

 What you get